lenchan139/LightBrowser/README.md

 You can download this application from Play Store or Aptoide.
 Aptoide may faster than the Play Store.
 - [Play Store](https://play.google.com/store/apps/details?id=org.lenchan139.lightbrowser)
 - [Aptoide](https://lenchan139-store.store.aptoide.com/app/market/org.lenchan139.lightbrowser/2/22407821/Light+Browser%28Always+BETA%29)

+## Feedback
+I doubt people use this application...
+However, you can send feedback or feature request by mailing to mail@lenchan139.org .